Mary Wacera Ngugi

-Mary Wacera Ngugi (born 17 December 1988) is a Kenyan long-distance runner who competes in road running events.
+Mary Ngugi-Cooper (née Wacera Ngugi; born 17 December 1988) is a Kenyan long-distance runner who competes in road running events.
 She holds personal bests of 66:29 minutes for the half marathon, 30:50 minutes for the 10K run, and 2:27:36 for the marathon.

 As a junior, she was a 5000 metres bronze medallist at the 2006 World Junior Championships in Athletics and the 2007 African junior champion.
 She is the widow of Samuel Wanjiru, the 2008 Olympic champion in the marathon, and had a daughter with him in 2010.

 Biography

 Early career

 Her first major international appearance was in the 5000 metres at the 2006 World Junior Championships in Athletics.
 In a strong field featuring future world champions Florence Kiplagat and Bai Xue, she took the bronze medal.
 She topped the 5000 m podium at the 2007 African Junior Athletics Championships, seeing off a challenge from the reigning world junior cross country champion Pauline Korikwiang.

 She made her debut on the major European track circuit in 2008, running at the Golden Gala, but was some way off the winner.
 She won the Kenya Police title in the 5000 m that year.
 In 2009, she ran track bests of 8:55.89 minutes for the 3000 metres and 15:20.30 minutes for the 5000 m.
 She defended her Kenyan Police Championship title and also had some success in cross country running, placing at the Lotto Cross Cup de Hannut and winning the Le Mans Cross Country.